-Homemade Christmas decorations are just the thing for brightening up your home over the festive period.
-And making them couldn't be easier, with many of the plants you need readily available in your garden, or in hedgerows.
+Homemade Christmas decorations brighten up your home over the festive period.
+And making them couldn’t be easier, with many of the plants you need readily available in your garden, or in hedgerows.

-There’s an element of fun and excess about this contemporary door wreath, with the fluffy miscanthus flower heads adding a touch of a shabby chic.
-Precision is the key to success, here – you must ensure all the sprigs are cut to a uniform length and positioned with care.
-Don't grow miscanthus?
-You could also try creating a Christmas rosehip decoration, holly and ivy star, or mistletoe and box Christmas ball.
+This contemporary door wreath uses fluffy miscanthus flower heads.
+Precision is the key to success here – you must ensure all the sprigs are cut to a uniform length and positioned with care.

 Give your guests a warm welcome this year with a cheery Christmas wreath.
 Find out how, below.